jojexcan/Contact_Surface/README.md

 The provided `contact_surface.tcl` script performs the following steps:

 1. Defines selections for molecules A and B.
 2. Classifies atoms in each selection into polar (P) and nonpolar (NP).
+You can set your own classification rules.
 3. Computes surface contact areas between each interaction type per trajectory frame.
 4. Applies the scoring function using the defined $\alpha$ coefficients.
 5. Writes the output to a tab-delimited file with per-frame data.